JasperFx/lamar/docs/guide/ioc/diagnostics/using-the-container-model.md

 The queryable `Container.Model` is a power facility to look into your Lamar `Container` and even to eject previously built services from the Container.
 The `Container.Model` represents a **static view of what a `Container` already has**, and does not account for policies that may allow Lamar to validly discover types that it may encounter later at runtime.

-## Querying for Plugin Types
+## Querying for Service Types

-The [WhatDoIHave()](/guide/ioc/diagnostics/what-do-i-have) mechanism works by just iterating over the `Container.Model.PluginTypes` collection as shown below:
+The [WhatDoIHave()](/guide/ioc/diagnostics/what-do-i-have) mechanism works by just iterating over the `Container.Model.ServiceTypes` collection as shown below:

 <!-- snippet: sample_find-all-plugin-types-from-the-current-assembly -->
 <a id='snippet-sample_find-all-plugin-types-from-the-current-assembly'></a>